tmorin/idomizer/README.md

 ### Babel

-A babel's plugin is available to compile an idomizer template into an incremental-dom render factory.
+A babel's plugin is available to compile an idomizer template into an [incremental-dom] render factory.

-See [plugins](http://babeljs.io/docs/advanced/plugins) to get more information about plugins in babel.
+See the [babel's plugins](https://babeljs.io/docs/en/plugins#syntax-plugins) page to get more information about plugins in babel.

 ```javascript
 {